 COMMUNITY INVESTS IN WESTMINSTER PUBLIC SCHOOLS

-The District plans to upgrade current FM Day facility into a daycare through PK program.
+The District plans to upgrade the current Early Learning Center at FM Day facility into a daycare through PK program.

 Metropolitan Arts Academy Renovation PK-8

-Upgrade Metz Elementary to create flexible learning/performance spaces for a K-8 innovation school with a focus on arts.
+Upgrade Metropolitan Arts Academy to create flexible learning/performance spaces for a K-8 innovation school with a focus on arts.

 Safety & Mechanical Upgrades

 The district currently has a number of schools that allow direct access from the outside of the building directly into our instructional spaces.
 We believe secured vestibules, where an interstice is created between the outside and instructional space will enhance security at the building level.
-The schools where a secured vestibule needs to be addressed are: Westminster Academy for International Studies, Fairview, Mesa, Sunset, Sherrelwood, Shaw Heights, and STEM Academy.
+The schools where a secured vestibule needs to be addressed are: Westminster Academy for International Studies, Fairview, Mesa, Sunset, Sherrelwood, Shaw Heights, and Ranum Middle School.

 This work could be divided into two phases: